jolocom/smartwallet-app/architecture/wallet-registration.md

 * humanName (as in first RegistrationNameEntryScreen)
   * value: always a string, initialized as empty string
   * valid: bool
-  * errorMsg: empty string or message
 * userType: null | "expert" | "layman"
 * maskedImage
   * uncovered: an object fed to the MaskedImage component holding the uncovered areas
 * passphrase:
   * sufficientEntropy: bool, whether enough entropy has been gathered to generate a secure random string
-  * randomString: string, when enough entropy has been gathered
+  * randomString: null or string when enough entropy has been gathered
-  * passphrase: string, conversion of random string into passphrase the user can write down
+  * phrase: string, conversion of random string into passphrase the user can write down
   * writtenDown
 * pin
   * value